tsatria03/CookyCraze/docks/readme.txt

 Prestige points are earned each time you prestige.
 The number of points awarded is equal to the points_per_prestige setting in prestige.table multiplied by the number of quests you completed before prestiging.
 If you prestige without completing any quests, you earn no points for that run.

-To check how many prestige points you have at any time, press P in the main game.
-The game announces how many points you have available to spend.
+To check how many prestige points you have, open the prestige store.
+The store announces your current balance when it opens.

 The prestige store is divided into two categories.